Nick0317Sun/SAMWS/README.md

 ## Finetuning with adapters
 Download SAM [checkpoint](https://github.com/facebookresearch/segment-anything#model-checkpoints), we used [ViT-B SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth).

 The main finetuning code is in adapter_finetune.py.
+Some example data is provided in the repository.

 ## Generating pseudo labels
 The codes of generating pseudo labels by different weak annotations lie in pseudoLabels_generate_XXX.py.